pawelkopec/Scheduling/README.md

-# Scheduling
+# Scheduling [OBSOLETE]

+This repo was used for computational experiments for this article: https://journals.agh.edu.pl/dmms/article/view/2502.
+The algorithm described runs in O(n^2), but I found a way simpler solution in O(n), which coauthor of the article Szymon Duraj used in MSc thesis.
+I did not find a public link to it though.
+I regard this repo as obsolete because of improved algorithm complexity, but I am leaving it as a souvenir.

 ## Description
 This repository will include implementation of algorithms for scheduling of unit-length jobs with incompatibility graphs of bounded degree.
 Cubic scheduling algorithms are based on article "Scheduling of unit-length jobs with cubic incompatibility graphs on three uniform machines" written by Hanna Furmańczyk and Marek Kubale.
 Article is available under a link:

 http://eti.pg.edu.pl/documents/174618/23783336/Scheduling%20of%20unit-length%20jobs%20with%20cubic%20incompatibility%20graphs%20on%20three%20uniform%20machines.pdf